How do I chat with a counsellor?

 Is all information confidential?

-Yes, information is confidential as per CPH Online Counselling's policy on confidentiality and privacy.
+Subject to risk and safety concerns, information will be treated as confidential as per CPH Online Counselling's policy on confidentiality and privacy.